calphool/TRS80HDD/README.md

 Theory of Operation
 ===================

-To understand how this card works (in theory... still working out some bugs as of October 2018), you have to understand how the TRS-80 expected to interface to floppy drives.
+To understand how this card works (in theory... still working out some bugs as of December 2018), you have to understand how the TRS-80 expected to interface to floppy drives.
 I'm in awe of what engineers in 1977 had to deal with to produce a working computer.
 We take so much for granted today.
 First of all, the TRS-80 Model 1 couldn't interface to a floppy drive unless you purchased the Expansion System.
 That expansion system is